Propagation complete encodings of smooth DNNF theories: Introduction

-Encodings which enforce GAC by unit propagation were considered e.g.~in~\cite{B07,BKNW09}.
-GAC (domain consistency) is sufficient if unit propagation in an encoding is used as a propagator for a constraint within a constraint programming solver instead of designing a specialized propagation algorithm.
-If the encoding should be passed to a SAT solver as a part of a bigger problem specification, higher propagation strength might prove useful.
-In particular, since a SAT solver makes decisions also on the auxiliary variables, it can be advantageous if the encoding implements unit refutation completeness or propagation completeness.
-This means that the encoding is a URC formula~\cite{V94} or a PC formula~\cite{BM12}.
-By~\cite{GK13} the class of URC formulas coincides with the class SLUR introduced in~\cite{AFSS95}.

-Encoding of a DNNF that implements consistency is relatively straightforward, since propagating zeros from the inputs to the output is sufficient for partial assignments of the inputs by decomposability.
-The basic idea how to obtain an encoding of a smooth DNNF of linear size implementing domain consistency or enforcing GAC by unit propagation, appeared first in~\cite{QW07} for a structure representing context free grammars.
-Although the authors do not mention it, the structure is a special case of a smooth DNNF and the construction of its encoding enforcing GAC (domain consistency) by unit propagation can be generalized to an arbitrary smooth DNNF\@.
+Encoding of a DNNF that implements consistency is relatively straightforward, since by decomposability propagating zeros from the inputs to the output is sufficient for testing consistency of partial assignments of the inputs.
+The basic idea how to obtain an encoding of a smooth DNNF of linear size implementing domain consistency (enforcing GAC by unit propagation), appeared first in~\cite{QW07} for a structure representing context free grammars.
+Although the authors do not mention it, the structure is a special case of a smooth DNNF and the construction of its encoding enforcing domain consistency by unit propagation can be generalized to an arbitrary smooth DNNF\@.
 This generalization is described in~\cite{BJKW08}, although the necessary assumption of smoothness is not explicitly mentioned.
-This assumption is used in~\cite{GS12,AGMES16}, where the description includes also the clauses that are needed, if some of the literals on an input variable do not appear in the DNNF\@.
+This assumption is used in~\cite{GS12} and~\cite{AGMES16} where the description includes also the clauses that are needed, if some of the literals on input variables do not appear in the DNNF\@.